 As far as I am aware, no other senior university official has come remotely close to Tan Sri Arshad in terms of the critical tone and frankness of his appraisal with respect to the major challenges facing the universities – at least not in a public forum.

+That “silent culture” he spoke about has become the norm in academia as well as in the official printed mass media.
+Can that culture of silence and denial finally be broken?
 It has been close to 20 years since the NEP was to have ended.
 In 1990, a full, fair and transparent stocktaking should have been undertaken and new policies should have been devised to replace the obsolete and counter-productive ones.

 At the very least, this review should have taken place with respect to the universities – our citadels of knowledge and truth where the best minds in the country should be able to find, and not grovel for a place, where dispassionate and fact-driven discourse is supposed to be the norm, and where the focus should be on recruiting the best students and staff available.